Ale is just as complex as wine and good pairing with food

 Camden Town Brewery, Camden.
 This enables Camden for lager brewing in the UK and beyond.
 Hells lager is pure, precise and extremely refreshing whilst new additions to the range: Pils and IHL show that Camden can bring fresh, new world hoppiness.

 Birra del Bogo, Bogorose, Italy.
 One of Italy’s top craft breweries on offer in London.
 There is an elegance to the beers that is noticeable.
 The Cortigana is a Amber Ale, The Duchessa is a Saison brewed with Spelt rather than wheat and the ReAle ranks as one of the best IPAs.

 Locher Brewery, Appenzell, Switzerland.
 Set at the foot of the Swiss Alps the brewery has been run by the Locher family since 1886.
 The brewery is very environmentally conscious and off-set their carbon emissions in collaboration with myclimate.org.
 Pristine Alpine water, organic hops and barley grown nearby at the highest altitude in Europe make this the antithesis of a big brand generic lager.

-Not to forget, London Craft Beer Festival in August.
+Not to forget, London Craft Beer Festival.